 The Magical Universe of the Ancients: A Desert Journal

-BUY NOW: Go to Contact page.
+ORDER NOW: Go to Contact page.

 Mystery haunts the desert Southwest, in drawings by people who lived millennia ago, in dwellings built of mud and willow and rock; in potsherds, yucca twine, shrunken corn cobs; and in turkey feather remnants.
 Painted skinhead masks chill the viewer; etched hunters slay bighorn sheep forever; flutes trill hikers to sleep under the Milky Way.
 Yellow blossoms of Fremont barberry scent the days with saffron.
 Deep in red rock country at the base of cliffs pocked by water and time, lives a magical universe of spirits, masks, lion tracks, and kivas protected by overhangs and shamans.

 Journals by Julie Weston and photographs by Gerry Morrison comprise THE MAGICAL UNIVERSE OF THE ANCIENTS: A Desert Journal.
 They traveled by car, on foot, and with llamas through the desert landscape, recording in photographs and in journals the sights, sounds, scents, and textures of the ancient and natural worlds of the Southwest, specific monuments and parks and protected wildernesses in Utah, Arizona, Colorado, and New Mexico.